 If co-authoring isn't working correctly, there are several things that can cause problems.
 To help troubleshoot your co-authoring sessions and setup, see Troubleshoot co-authoring in Office.

-If you've shared your documents using OneDrive or OneDrive for Business you can receive an email message letting you know that the document has been updated.
+If you've shared your documents using OneDrive you may receive an email message letting you know that the document has been updated.

 Other topics of interest